CarolLuca/LegalNERo/README.md

 ## Accommodation

 ## Data Sets
-This folder contains all the data sets used for this project.
+This folder contains all the data sets used for this project, including two programs for parsing the raw gold data sets.

 ## Stage 0